jum/htempl/README.md

 * htmlattr(string) convert string into a HTML attribute for dynamically constructing HTML attributes.
 * md2html(string) convert string in markdown syntax into HTML using the blackfriday markdown parser.
+* safehtml(sring) convert string to HTML that is not escaped by the default html/template escaping.